petecarapetyan/cc_starter_java_eclipse/README.md

 ## Troubleshooting

 - A second project from this template will NOT import into a workspace if you didn't refactor the name of a previous.
 Hint: Look for a project in your workspace starting with the name `FIXME` and then rename that project.
-- If your IDE is not set up with Java 11, you may expect problems that require you to add a Java 11 JDK in order to resolve.
+- If your Eclipse is not set up with Java 11, you may expect problems that require you to add a Java 11 JDK in order to resolve.
 PS you need to do this anyway - your code reviewer expects that regardless of what you use as your project starter.

 ## To remove unwanted boilerplate

 Some example code is included in this project.
-Depending on your skill level ...
+Depending on your skill level,

 - You may wish to delete it immediately if it is not helpful
 - You may wish to leave it around for a while if it might be helpful